Heat vs. Bucks: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami has played 43 games this season that have gone over 217.5 combined points scored.
+- Miami has played 38 games this season that finished with a point total over 220.5 points.

-- Miami's games this year have had a 219.3-point total on average, 1.8 more points than this matchup's over/under.
+- The average total for Miami's games this season is 219.3 points, 1.2 fewer points than this game's over/under.

 - The Heat have been underdogs in 23 games this season and have come away with the win seven times (30.4%) in those contests.